guillaume-souede/guillaume-souede/README.md

-# Hello, I'm Guillaume Souede
+# Guillaume Souede

-Welcome to my GitHub profile.
-I am Guillaume Souede, a motivated and autonomous student in Bioinformatics with a strong passion for software development and academia.
+I am a motivated and autonomous student in Bioinformatics with a strong passion for software development and academia.
 My curiosity drives me to continuously explore emerging technologies and broaden my skillset, notably in self-directed projects (MOOCs, ...).

 ## Technical Skills